Reclaiming a lost wetland

 Wetland restoration expert Tom Biebighauser talks to NCC staff about the wetland restoration process.
 (Photo by NCC)

-The Nature Conservancy of Canada (NCC) has broken ground on an ambitious project to restore close to six acres (close to 2.5 hectares) of wetlands in the Cowichan Estuary on Vancouver Island.
+The Nature Conservancy of Canada (NCC) has broken ground on an ambitious project to restore close to 2.5 hectares (6 acres) of wetlands in the Cowichan Estuary on Vancouver Island.

 The wetlands are in the low-lying section of NCC’s Chase Woods Nature Preserve.
-Before being drained and converted to agricultural use, these marsh wetlands connected to the Cowichan Estuary and provided important habitat for rearing salmon and for waterfowl in the winter.
+Before being drained and converted to agricultural use, these marsh wetlands connected to the Cowichan Estuary.
+They provided important habitat for rearing salmon and for waterfowl in the winter.

 With approximately 60 per cent of shoreline marsh habitats in the Salish Sea having been lost, opportunities to restore these ecosystems are rare and important.
 The drained marshes on the Chase Woods Nature Preserve provide an exciting opportunity for coastal wetland habitat restoration.

-“We made good progress,” said Jocelyn Wood, West Coast stewardship coordinator with the Nature Conservancy of Canada.
+“We made good progress,” said Jocelyn Wood, NCC West Coast stewardship coordinator.
 “The site was dry — perfect working conditions for heavy equipment and minimal disturbance to wildlife.
 It still looks chaotic — think of your kitchen midway through baking a cake — but within the next 12 to 24 months the area will really come to life.”